stoeps13/connections-doc/source/connectors/icec/cec-inst-create-oracle-database.md

  ![image](images/image63.png)

+ !!! note
- **Note:** If you do not want to use the SQL script, make sure that the user "XCC" has the necessary access rights to the database.
+    If you do not want to use the SQL script, make sure that the user "XCC" has the necessary access rights to the database.

  Close the command window.